-- that address opportunities linked to major sustainable themes such as climate, biodiversity, circular economy, socio-economic development, health and wellbeing, diversity and inclusion, and - that contribute positively through their products, services and/or practices to the achievement of one or more of the United Nations Sustainable Development Goals (the "SDGs").
+- that address opportunities linked to major sustainable themes such as climate, biodiversity, social opportunities, human capital, and - that contribute positively through their products, services and/or practices to the achievement of one or more of the United Nations Sustainable Development Goals (the "SDGs").

-Furthermore, considering the importance of a stable climate and thriving ecosystem services, the Investment Manager aims at building an investment portfolio which represents an economy in which the world is expected to warm up by no more than 2 degrees Celsius, in line with the 2015 Paris agreement and that contributes to the conservation of biological diversity and the sustainable use of its components.
+Furthermore, considering the importance of a stable climate, the Investment Manager aims at building an investment portfolio which represents an economy in which the world is expected to warm by no more than 2 degrees Celsius, in line with the mitigation and temperature reduction of the 2015 Paris agreement.